History of the Jews in the Balearic Islands: The Massacre of 1391

 The greater the indebtedness of the Christians to the Jews, the more inimical became their attitude.
 As a result of this state of affairs, the governor of the islands forbade (1390) all Jews to carry weapons, even in their own quarter, or to leave their homes two hours after sunset without carrying a light.
 After the outbreaks in Valencia and Barcelona (1391), the governor had to interfere for the safety of the Jews' quarter in Palma de Mallorca.
-On August 24, 1391, the long-dreaded calamity fell upon the community of Majorca.
+On August 24, 1391, the long-dreaded calamity fell upon the community of Mallorca.
 Jewish homes were sacked; and even the houses of Christians sheltering Jews in concealment were not spared.
 About 300 Jews were murdered, 800 saved themselves in the royal castle, and the rest underwent forced baptism.
 When Queen Violante was informed of the outrage, she condemned the inhabitants of the islands to pay a fine of 150,000 florins (or, according to some authorities, 104,000 florins).
 A year later (1392), however, Juan I granted full amnesty to all who had practised violence against the Jews or "the Calle," because they had done it for the welfare of king and state; and he further declared all debts of the Christians to the Jews to be null and void.

 Resettlement

-Soon after the catastrophe of 1391 the Jews began again to settle on the island, and on Jan.
-21, 1393, the governor issued an edict for their protection, providing that a citizen who should injure a Jew should be hanged, and that a knight for the same offense should be subjected to the strappado.
+Soon after the catastrophe of 1391 the Jews began again to settle on the island, and on January 21, 1393, the governor issued an edict for their protection, providing that a citizen who should injure a Jew should be hanged, and that a knight for the same offense should be subjected to the strappado.
 The advantageous position of the islands, the tradingpoint midway between Catalonia, Provence, and Sicily, attracted thither many of the Jews of Provence and Sicily, besides some from Tunis, Algiers, and other African cities.
-In the height of their prosperity there were in Majorca more than a thousand Jewish families.
+In the height of their prosperity there were in Mallorca more than a thousand Jewish families.
 Among those who settled there were a number of people of treacherous character, who acted as informers against their fellow-Jews, and, through malice and envy or to extort money, bore false witness against men of blameless reputation, until, at the request of the community, they were expelled from the island.

 The Jews, with the sanction of the king, had their own organizations and secretaries or representatives appointed by themselves.
 The following are frequently mentioned as acting in that capacity in the first half of the 14th century: Abraham Malaquin, Hayum Cohen, Jucef Barqui, Vital and Judah Cresques, Jacob Cohen, Rafael Dayen, the families Natgar, Sasportas, Xulelli, Moses Ramon, Sadon (Sadoc) b.
 Dahut (David).
 The last is probably not the same as the Sayd b.
-David who was publicly burned (Aug.
-12, 1381) for incontinence with a nun.
+David who was publicly burned (August 12, 1381) for incontinence with a nun.